-At ECC, producers and farmers can utilize a grievance box should they discover cases of child labor.
+At ECC, producers and farmers can utilize a grievance box should they discover any cases of child labor.
 Up to this point, no reports of child labor have been received.
 Nonetheless, the company is aware of the risk of child labor and has implemented monitoring systems.
 Challenges arise especially during the harvest season and due to the size of the producer groups.
 This is why ECC constantly strives to reinforce awareness and preventive measures at every available opportunity.
+ECC continues to invest in internal staff training to ensure they are equipped to provide tailored support and technical guidance to producers.
+These efforts reflect our ongoing commitment to fostering a more sustainable and inclusive coffee sector.